grixu/synchronizer/README.md

 `db_logging` flag designed to switch on/off logging changes in local model to database.

 In `log_turned_off_fields` array you could define names of fields used as timestamp - which should not be logged as change in local model.

+For simplify checking changes between local model and foreign DTO, Synchronizer have a built-in
+ feature: comparing md5 generated from last sync with newly generated based on selected fields from foreign DTO.
+In `Synchronizer` class, method `sync()` on the very beginning call method `checkChanges()` to calculate and verify md5 checksums.

+To turn on this feature just set up `SYNCHRONIZER_MD5_CONTROL` and `SYNCHRONIZER_MD5_FIELD` in your `.env` file and add a field (name of this field you just set up in `SYNCHRONIZER_MD5_FIELD`) contains md5 checksum in every model you use in synchronization process.

 ### Artisan commands